 I’ve come to believe that it was for this message that Jesus ultimately died.
-Indeed, he believed in it so much that not even the prospect of torture and death could deter him from imparting the liberating message of God’s love and of humanity’s potential to be, like him, living embodiments of this transforming love.
+Indeed, Jesus believed in it so much that not even the prospect of torture and death could deter him from imparting the liberating message of both God’s love and humanity’s potential to be, like him, living embodiments of this transforming love.

 Helminiak reflects a similar view when he writes that, “Jesus’ death was redeeming only insofar as it was the ultimate expression of his human virtue.
 Precisely his virtue restores human commitment to, and trust in, God.
 Jesus’ human fidelity – first to himself and thereby to God, from whom he came – is what reconciles humankind with God. [ . . .]
 The self-affirmation of this wondrous human being, even in the face of death, is Jesus’ saving contribution.”